 Are you looking for a complete guide to marketing automation?
-Are you ready to implement marketing automation or find a marketing automation agency to grow your business?
+Also, are you ready to implement marketing automation or find a marketing automation agency to grow your business?
 Are you curious about what tools you can use to automate your online marketing?
-If you answered "yes" to any of these questions, then you've come to the right place.
+If you answered “yes” to any of these questions, then you’ve come to the right place.

 In this article, you will learn: